astral-sh/uv/docs/reference/cli.md

 </dd><dt><code>--no-index</code></dt><dd><p>Ignore the registry index (e.g., PyPI), instead relying on direct URL dependencies and those provided via <code>--find-links</code></p>

+</dd><dt><code>--no-install-project</code></dt><dd><p>Do not install the current project.</p>

+<p>By default, the current project is installed into the environment with all of its dependencies.
+The <code>--no-install-project</code> option allows the project to be excluded, but all of its dependencies are still installed.
+This is particularly useful in situations like building Docker images where installing the project separately from its dependencies allows optimal layer caching.</p>

 </dd><dt><code>--no-progress</code></dt><dd><p>Hide all progress outputs.</p>

 <p>For example, spinners or progress bars.</p>